raw1z/amistad/README.markdown

     rspec spec/activerecord/ # activerecord tests
     rspec spec/mongoid/      # mongoid tests

-Remember that amistad is only compatible with ActiveRecord 3.x and Mongoid.
+Remember that amistad is only compatible with ActiveRecord 3.0.x and Mongoid 2.0.x.

 ## Contributors ##